vijayrajpanchall/matic-docs/docs/faq/validator-faq.md

 ## Bor shows "Failed to prepare mining for header"

 This message is not an error.
 The message indicates that the Bor node is not the one creating blocks right now.

-## Bor shows "Invalid Merkle root" or "Retrieved hash chain is Invalid"

-Typically, this issue occurs because of 2 reasons.
-Either your Bor has seemingly crashed and has started giving you these errors or it has lost out sync with Heimdall.

-To resolve this there are 2 ways to do this:

-* Restart your Bor service and check if the issue is resolved.
-Usually restarting your Bor service should resolve the issue.
-* Check if your Heimdall is running correctly.
-If your Heimdall has stopped, restart your Heimdall service and let your Bor starty syncing and it should resolve the issue.

-If the issue is not resolved, contact support team on [Discord](https://discord.com/invite/0xPolygon).

 ## Bor shows "Address is required as argument"